Skip to main content

 This policy does not form part of any employee’s contract of employment.
 LawCare may unilaterally introduce, vary, remove or replace this Policy at any time.

-We are committed to good practice and aim to review our policy annually.
+We are committed to good practice and aim to review our policies, notices, and agreements every two years.

 Aim